Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

       src="assets/tweets/ConstructiveEviction-Tweet.JPG"
       alt="Abuse of Constructive Eviction-Tweet"
       title="Click to Enlarge"
-      style="width:30%; min-width:30%; max-width:30%; height:auto; display:block; margin:0 auto;"
+      style="width:45%; min-width:45%; max-width:45%; height:auto; display:block; margin:0 auto;"
     >
   </a>
 </div><br />

 Her management company <b style="color: yellow">owns <u>245</u> other RSO</b> covered units, <b style="color: yellow"><u>800</u></b> normal units. <b style="color: yellow">This is <u>1</u> Prop.
 Mgmt</b>.
 A firm, partnered with LAHD, likely <b style="color: yellow">destroying over <u>1000</u> lives</b>.

 How many Property Managers do you think use the same patterns outlined here?
-We'll discuss [13100 Vanowen and the 15 Dead later](#MIKE_FEUERS_ROLE_IN_13100_VANOWEN) which had a different Landlord / Property manangement group.
+We'll discuss [13100 Vanowen and the 15 Dead later](#MIKE_FEUERS_ROLE_IN_13100_VANOWEN) which had a different Landlord / Property manangement group, but took advantage of the same pattern--down to the same gangs used to harass tenants.

 Systemic Classism is real.
 Multi-Family housing, Affordable Housing, Low Income Housing--whatever you want to call them.
-These people are being hurt and LAHD, Los Angeles Department of Water and Power (LADWP) & other agencies that all ignore tenants, know what they're doing.
+These people are being hurt and LAHD, Los Angeles Department of Water and Power (LADWP) & other agencies that all ignore tenants when they complain about abuse, they redirect us to the courts instead of handling their actual business.
 That's why none of these agencies have a hotline for abuse victims.<br />

 That recklessness will cost us all as things are turning violent.<br />

-<b style="color: yellow">The Question</b>: What do RSO tenants faced with "<strong style="color: yellow">Constructive Eviction</strong>" do to obtain relo funds besides begging & civil remedies?
+<b style="color: yellow">The Question</b>: What do tenants faced with "<strong style="color: yellow">Constructive Eviction</strong>" do to obtain relo funds besides begging & civil remedies?
 These solutions don't work to address the problem, as would capping case extensions, so the patterns of abuse continue.
 McDevitt, the SCEP Specialist and Senior Inspector, told this tenant that landlords can get unlimited case extensions...
 What purpose could that serve?<br />

 Housing Deparment renter protections aren't effective if code violations aren't enforced.<br />